linnarsson-lab/ROBOFISH/Instalation.md

 ### Install job

 Open the NIS Elements JOBS explorer and import the [Nikon_imaging_job_template.bin](https://github.com/linnarsson-lab/ROBOFISH/blob/master/Nikon_imaging_job_template.bin) imaging job file.
+Then open it by clicking on it.

+In the first cell you can specify the folder where the images should be saved.
+This path should also be given to the ROBOFISH system in the Jupyter lab so that the info files are put here.

+In the imaging Job you will find three Macros with code.
+The first Macro is to read the `start_imaging_file.txt`, make sure the path to this file is correct and the same to the input of the ROBOFISH system in the Jupyter Lab.
+The second is for renaming the info file.
+Make sure the path to the `Rename_info_file.py` script is correct (found in the ROBOFISH folder).
+The third Macro resets the `start_imaging_file.txt`, also here make sure the path to this file is correct.